jhinukk/weight-converter-app/README.md

 # Mass Converter
-This is a HTML and Java Script application to convert weight from one unit to another unit.
+This is a HTML and JavaScript application to convert weight from one unit to another unit.